grandy0831/CE-Plant-Monitor/README.md

 Here is a simple way to connect an LCD using an Arduino UNO:<br><br>
 ![20210520141046318](https://github.com/grandy0831/CE-Plant-Monitor/assets/140076679/fd9e05a2-89f4-4ad0-a44a-ba420d245b29)<br><br>
 The diagram above shows the circuit diagram of a 16x2 LCD connected to the ARDUINO UNO.<br><br>
+A complete working example of the code  is [available here on GitHub](https://github.com/grandy0831/CE-Plant-Monitor/tree/main/LCD).